samrudovsky/home-cooking/README.md

 ---
 ### Results

-The CNN model made accurate predictions on the training set 96% of the time and achieved an accuracy of 87% on unseen images.
-The model made predictions with >90% accuracy on many unseen food categories, including kale (99%), eggplant (96%), sausage (99%), and bell peppers (95%), but struggled with other food images such as avocados (77%) and sausage (68%).
+The CNN model made accurate predictions on the training set 97% of the time and achieved an accuracy of 87% on unseen images.
+The model made predictions with >90% accuracy on many unseen food classes, including kale (99%), eggplant (96%), sausage (99%), and bell peppers (95%), but struggled with other food images such as avocados (77%) and asparagus (68%).
 The model was prone to overfitting due to the spare training seet.
-300 images were downloaded from Google Images for each food group, and close to 100 were deleted in each category because they were not accurate depictions.
-As such, the model tended to learn patterns that at times did not generalize to the food group as a whole.
-It also struggled with foods that were displayed in different ways – for example, an avocado was captured both in its whole form as well as sliced in half.
+Of the 300 images for each food item, nearly 100 were deleted in each class because they were not accurate depictions.
+As such, the model learned patterns that at times did not generalize to the class as a whole.
+It also struggled with foods that were displayed in different ways – i.e. a halved avocado is quite distinct from a whole avocado.

 ---